-The other day I read and commented on Cathy Dobson’s blog Working on a different planet about her first few (acually 20) years of living in Germany after having moved there from England.
+The other day I read and commented on Cathy Dobson’s blog (The blog has sadly gone) about her first few (acually 20) years of living in Germany after having moved there from England.
 It brought back many memories of when I moved from Germany to England.

 I was lucky because I already spoke (if badly) English, and I married a Brit who was able to help me with lots of things.
 But he was at work and I did have to go out on my own and brave the English world!